Basic visualization in Julia – Gadfly

 plot

 This shows individual variances of reaction time.
-You can note that Subject 309 is probably a machine or at least immortal human.
+You can note that Subject 309 is probably a machine or at least an immortal human.

-How these values look across differet days
+How do these values look across different days?

 plot(sleep, x = "Days", y ="Reaction", Geom.point, Geom.smooth, color = "Subject", Scale.y_continuous(minvalue = 200, maxvalue = 500))